-Students must participate in at least one study from List A (that is either in-person, uses Zoom interactions, experience sampling, daily diary etc.) of any credit value for each in-person course they are seeking credit for.
+To allow for students to be exposed to a variety of research methodologies, students must participate in at least one study from List A (that is in-person, uses Zoom interactions, experience sampling, daily diary etc.) of any credit value for each course they are seeking Sona credit for.
 Studies will be identified as coming from List A or List B on Sona to assist students in ensuring they can fulfill this requirement.
-This requirement is limited to in-person courses only as there may be students who are taking courses fully remotely from a different location/time zone, for whom in-person or online synchronous studies would not be feasible, thus making it difficult to meet these requirements.
-Students registered in online courses can complete their credits from participation in studies from either entirely List A, entirely List B, or a combination of the two.
+Students registered in online courses that are unable to participate in the in-person studies (i.e., List A) may apply for an exemption by contacting the Sona Coordinator, Dr. Shirley Hutchinson (shirley.hutchinson@ubc.ca).